Energy Efficiency Maximization of Massive MIMO Communications With Dynamic Metasurface Antennas: EE Optimization With Instantaneous CSI

-So far, we have studied the EE maximization problem $\cP_1$ of the DMAs-assisted MIMO uplink communications with instantaneous CSI.
-The approaches for designing users' transmit covariance matrices and the DMAs weight matrix were described in \subsecref{subsec:Optimization of Unconstrained Weight Matrix}, \subsecref{subsec:Optimization of Transmit Covariance Matrices} and \subsecref{subsec:Optimization of Constrained Weight Matrix}, respectively.
-Now, we present the complete AO-based algorithm to find the transmit covariance matrices and the DMAs weight matrix in \textbf{\alref{alg:overall_instantaneous}}.
+So far, we have studied the EE maximization problem $\cP_1$ of the DMA-assisted MIMO uplink communications with instantaneous CSI.
+The approaches for designing users' transmit covariance matrices and the DMA weight matrix are described in \subsecref{subsec:Optimization of Unconstrained Weight Matrix}, \subsecref{subsec:Optimization of Transmit Covariance Matrices} and \subsecref{subsec:Optimization of Constrained Weight Matrix}, respectively.
+Now, we present the complete AO-based algorithm to find the transmit covariance matrices and the DMA weight matrix in \textbf{\alref{alg:overall_instantaneous}}.

+In \textbf{\alref{alg:overall_instantaneous}}, $\bQ$ and $\bP_u$, $\forall u$, are alternatingly optimized.
+In particular, $\bP_u$, $\forall u$, is obtained by Dinkelbach's method, which is guaranteed to converge to the global optimum of the fractional program in $\cP_3$ \cite{2015EnergyZappone}.
+In addition, $\bQ$, $\bar{\bU}_2$, and $\bar{\bD}_2$ can be iteratively obtained in close forms, as shown in \eqref{eq:PQ_AM}, \eqref{eq:U_AM}, and \eqref{eq:D_AM}, As the Frobenius norm objective in (19) is differentiable, the convergence of the alternating optimization for $\bQ$ is guaranteed \cite{2019Dynamicuplink}.
+Hence, the proposed AO-based Algorithm for EE Maximization with instantaneous CSI in \textbf{\alref{alg:overall_instantaneous}} is guaranteed to converge.